Sullivans International - Yarn Supplier

 Baby / sensitive skin Combed cotton, OEKO-TEX® certified blends

-Blankets & throws Acrylic bulky, chenille, wool blends
+Blankets and throws Bulky acrylic, chenille, wool blends

 Socks Cotton/nylon, wool/nylon